autumuhh/mail/README.md

     TempMail
 </h1>

-TempMail is a self hostable and easy to use disposable email service that allows you to receive emails on a random email address on your domain.
+TempMail is a powerful, self-hostable, and easy-to-use disposable email service.
+It allows you to receive emails on a random email address on your domain.

+**Now with V2 Features:**
+*   **Database Storage:** Robust SQLite support for better performance and data integrity.
+*   **Dual Authentication:** Secure access via Token (for users) and Admin Password (for API).
+*   **Enhanced API:** Comprehensive RESTful API V2 for integration and management.

 ![App Screenshot](pictures/app.png)

+*Note: The screenshot above shows the main landing page of the application.*

 ## App Features